The Withdrawal Agreement

 On-line guidance is provided at gov.uk.
 Telephone guidance is available from the EU Settlement Resolution Centre (0300 123 7379).

 If the Withdrawal Act is ratified, then UK Citizens will be able to continue to travel to the EU states on the same basis as now until the end of December 2020.
-In the event of no deal, points to consider for travel to EU/ EEA are:
+In the event of no deal, points to consider for travel to EU/ EEA countries include:

 Driving in the UK